rui-mer/rui-mer/README.md

 - 👀 I’m interested in ...
 MerQube
 - 💞️ I’m looking to collaborate on ...
 Technical Product Management
 - 📫 How to reach me ... rui@merqube.com
 - ⚡ Fun fact: ...
-Coding is Fun
+Shaymin is great for hedging

 <!---
 rui-mer/rui-mer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.